Steps for Enrollment

 - If you need help at any time during the testing procedure, please contact the Testing Center.
 For more details on Placement Tests at NCCC, visit the website below.

 View placement assessments information.

-Note: Electronic Learning students, who never come to campus, should contact the Testing Center for placement testing details.
+Note: Online Learning students, who never come to campus, should contact the Testing Center for placement testing details.